-Fisker (NYSE:FSR) has seen a volatile month of trading, declining 8%.
-Fisker initially peaked investor interests early last year, after the company announced its intentions to merge with Spartan Energy Acquisition (SPAQ).
-In addition, the merger was one of the most talked about SPAC propositions in 2020.
-Fisker Inc. engages in the production of electric powered vehicles and was founded by Henrik Fisker and Geeta Gupta-Fisker.
-Since the completion of the merger, analysts have remained bullish on FSR stock.
-Analysts John Murphy from the Bank of America suggests the stock could reach $31 over the next 12 months.
-This article will breakdown everything you need to know about the Fisker stock forecast for 2022.
+Fisker (NYSE:FSR) stock has seen a volatile month of trading, declining 12.22%.
+Fisker peaked investor interests early last year, after announcing its intentions to merge with Spartan Energy Acquisition (SPAQ).
+In fact, the proposed merger was one of the most talked about SPAC propositions in 2020.
+Furthermore, Wallstreet has remained relatively bullish on FSR stock.
+Analyst Adam Jonas from Morgan Stanley suggests the stock could reach $40 over the next 12 months.
+This article will breakdown everything you need to know about the Fisker stock forecast.

 Table of contents

-Firstly, across the board of 9 Wallstreet analysts the average 12 month price target is set at $26.30 a share.
-This suggests an average upside of 156% from the current trading price.
-In addition, out of the 11 analysts 7 have listed a Buy rating, 2 have listed a Hold rating and 2 analyst listing a Sell rating.
+Firstly, across the board of 9 Wallstreet analysts the average 12 month price target is set at $26.40 a share.
+This suggests an average upside of 76% from the current trading price.
+In addition, out of the 11 analysts 7 have listed a Buy rating on the stock.
 The following price targets are the most recent to date, which show the current consensus amongst “smart money” institutions:

 The Q1 earnings reinforced Fisker’s strong cash position of $985 million, as a result of net proceeds from the SPAC merger.
 The net proceeds will support “Fisker’s product development, working capital and capital expenditure requirements.”
 Furthermore, Fisker noted in May that they have now surpassed 16,000 reservations for its Ocean SUV.
 This illustrates growing interest in the vehicle however the company has many hurdles to jump prior to meeting the demand in 2022.

 Secondly, the company has forecasted the business to generate $600 million in revenue in 2022.
 FSR expects this to multiply to $3.3 Billion in 2023 and $10.6 Billion in 2024 according to a investor presentation.
 The company also expects to generate $2 Billion EBITDA by 2024 and $2.8 Billion in 2025.
-However, it is worth noting the company is yet to generate any revenue and these figure are only estimates at this stage with no further guidance from FSR.
+However, it is worth noting the company is yet to generate any revenue and these figure are only estimates at this stage.

 The company expects to make 225,000 vehicles by 2025 according to Barron.
 The vehicles will be manufactured by their partner Magna in Europe.
 In addition, Fisker has recently signed a framework agreement with Foxconn to begin manufacturing of a new breakthrough EV model in 2023.
 The framework will allow Fisker to access Foxconn’s deep array of supply chain networks, including their ability to reliably source Semiconductor chips.